ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

 		sudo iptables -A INPUT -s 10.0.3.191 -j DROP
 	```

-2. Then insert some data in your primary node
+2. Then update some data in your primary node

 	```
-	db.restaurant.insert({"id": "3","restaurantName": "GO Burger","zipcode":"950030","phone":"408-456-7675","address":"101 Oak Ave","email":"goto@gmail.com"});
+	db.restaurant.updateOne({"id": "1","restaurantName": "GO Burger","zipcode":"950012","phone":"669-456-7675","address":"34 Green Ave","email":"goto@gmail.com"});
 	```

-3. The login into your disconnected secondary and you will see that we are getting the stale records    and not the currenlty updated one.
+3. Login into your disconnected secondary and you will see that we are getting the stale records and not the currenlty updated one.

 	```
 	db.restaurant.find({}).pretty()